How To Reduce Background Noise On Your Mic

 Cleanvoice is an artificial intelligence tool that can be used to remove filler words (e.g. uh’s, um’s) and mouth sounds (e.g. lip-smacking) from audio recordings.

-It can also be used to remove stuttering and dead air from recordings.
 The AI is multilingual and can detect and remove filler sounds in multiple languages, including German and French, and accents from other countries.

 Cleanvoice AI has a timeline export feature that allows users to export the timeline of their recordings to their editor and have the Cleanvoice AI demonstrate an “ideal” edit, or you can edit yourself.